serodriguez68/grpc-cheatsheet/README.md

 # Other topics

+## Types of gRPC calls
+gRPC supports both blocking and async calls.
+In addition to that there are 4 types of gRPC calls.
+Each is useful in certain use cases:

+- **Unary RPC**: the channel gets setup, client makes single request, server makes single response.
+  - This is the basic HTTP request/response model.
+- **Client streaming RPC call**: the channel gets setup, the client sends a stream of requests ended by an end of stream marker, meanwhile the server processes the stream, when the server sees the end of stream marker it responds with a SINGLE response.
+  - This is used when a client wants to send big amounts of data like uploading a big file.
+- **Server streaming RPC**: the channel gets setup, the client sends a single request, server sends a stream of responses marking the end with the trailing metadata.
+  - For example streaming a movie.
+- **Bidirectional Streaming RPC**: both clients and server can send and receive streams of data simultaneously.
+  - An example of this would be incremental search of products as user is typing, or a chat application with a persistent connection.

 ## Metadata
 Metadata is additional information that gRPC sends between the client and the server.
 It can be stuff like authentication details, acknowledgments, etc.

-Metadata is exchanged at different points of the request response cycle and usually has the form of key value pairs.
+Metadata is exchanged at different points of the request response cycle.
+For example, authentication metadata is exchange at the very beginning during the channel setup phase.

+Metadata usually has the form of key value pairs.
 The keys are strings and the values can be strings or binary data.
 You can get access to the metadata if you need to.

 ## Channels
-A channel represents the connection endpoint with the service.
+A channel represents the HTTP2 connection endpoint with the server.
 A gRPC client opens a connection to a gRPC server at a particular address and port.

 Channels have states like "connected" or "idle".
 You can alter the default behaviour of a channel with arguments and read the status of a